-Niki holds a bachelor of science from The University of Maryland at College Park, Joint Masters of science from the University of Baltimore and Coppin State University, Masters/Post-Masters from The Johns Hopkins University, and a Doctorate of Psychology from California Southern University.
-Valuing life long education, she continuously seeks post-graduate educational experiences that enhance her clinical interests and allow for a truly customized approach to counseling.
-Some of those include completing a post-graduate certificate program in Trauma Treatment for Children and Adolescents from the University of Maryland School of Social Work, CBT for Youth certificate through the Beck Institute of Cognitive Behavior Therapy, an Eye Movement Desensitization and Reprocessing (EMDR) Basic Training Certificate through the Child Trauma Institute, Summit of EMDR Therapy for Children and Adolescents through the AGATE Institute, and a Play Therapy certificate through Chesapeake Beach Professional Seminars.
-Niki has over 12 years of clinical experience working with all ages.
+Our Founder, Niki Picogna, PsyD, MS, LCPC, LPC, RPT-S, is a Licensed Clinical Professional Counselor in Maryland, Licensed Professional Counselor in DC, and has over 13 years of clinical experience working with all ages.
 She's a Board Approved Clinical Supervisor in the State of Maryland, as well as a Registered Play Therapist-Supervisor.
 She is certified In Eye Movement Desensitization and Reprocessing (EMDR) and has extensive training in Cognitive Behavioral Therapy.
-She enjoys traveling internationally and nationally to train mental health professionals and paraprofessionals on various play therapy topics.
+She enjoys traveling internationally and nationally to train mental health professionals on various play therapy topics.
 In one of her most valued roles, she served as Chapter President of the Maryland/DC Association for Play Therapy (APT) from 2014-2019, enhancing the status of play therapy in the community by organizing continuing education trainings, networking, and outreach events.
-She still serves on the local board and Nationally, is a 2019 APT Leadership Academy Graduate and a member of the 2020 APT International Conference Committee.
-She was awarded the 2020 Outstanding Service Award from the MD/DC APT chapter.
-In her free time, she enjoys working out, playing tennis, biking, spending time with her family, all things music, and volunteering at a local hospital spreading joy and smiles with her certified therapy dog, Lulu.
+She still serves on the local board and Nationally, is a 2019 APT Leadership Academy Graduate and a member of the 2020 and 2021 APT International Conference Committee.
+Niki is the proud recipient of the 2020 Outstanding Service Award from the MD/DC Association for Play Therapy.
+In her free time, she enjoys working out, playing tennis, biking, spending time with her family, all things music, and volunteering at a local children's hospital, spreading joy and smiles with her certified therapy dog, Lulu.
 Animal-Assisted Therapy services are also offered on a case-by-case basis.

 Over the past several years, Niki has had experience working with children, teenagers, and adults in school-based, intensive outpatient, and community based therapy, group practice, as well as crisis intervention in a hospital setting.
 For many years, she passionately managed a child and adolescent school-based and clinic-based mental health program in Baltimore.
 Throughout that experience, training and supervising developing professionals became one of her passions.
 She received specialized post-graduate training and certification from the University of Maryland School of Social Work in Trauma Treatment for Children and Adolescents and in Managing and Adapting Practice (MAP), an evidenced- based systems practice that improves outcomes in child/adolescent mental health.
 She later brought MAP to a local agency by training and supervising agency staff who became certified in the practice.
 She was both a MAP Certified Therapist and Agency Trainer/Supervisor for several years and still utilizes the evidenced-based treatment protocols with her child and adolescent clients.
 Additionally, Niki is a Certified Positive Parent Educator, helping parents to work from a strength-based and positive perspective when disciplining their children.
 Due to the amount of experience and strong partnerships she has formed with schools over the years , she enjoys supporting and empowering families navigate the school system.
 Her focus is simple yet essential- to help her clients reach their full potential in a non-judgmental, supportive & nurturing environment while utilizing an array of creative and evidenced-based interventions to meet her clients' unique needs.
-Her integrative approach to therapy draws from strength based, trauma-informed, and cognitive-behavioral theory, that is uniquely tailored to each client.
+Her integrative approach to therapy draws from client-centered, strength-based, trauma-informed, and cognitive-behavioral theory, that is uniquely tailored to each client.
 Her dedication to continuing education allows for a truly customized approach to counseling.

 Niki enjoys and has extensive experience supporting adolescents and young adults navigate and thrive through life's toughest moments while helping them discover who they truly are.
 Having provided school-based services in a middle and high school for several years, she understands the unique complexities involved in adolescent development and strives to help them navigate such issues related to physical and mental health, body-image, identity, social, academic, and college/career goals.

 Niki comes from a unique background that involved sports and the performing arts and enjoys working with youth to discover their talents and enhance their motivation and performance through CBT and positive psychology techniques.
-She enjoys incorporating art, yoga, physical activity, sand, and music into her therapy and has found it to be very helpful with children, teens, and adults.
+She enjoys incorporating art, mindfulness, yoga, physical activity, sand, and music into her therapy and has found it to be very helpful with children, teens, and adults.